 The wonderful folks down at Elsecar Heritage Centre, working with the Heritage Action Zone project team and supported by the Great Place Wentworth and Elsecar project were just completing the first week in a fortnight of community archaeology and related activities at Elsecar, to join in the national programme of events in the Festival of Archaeology.

-The archeological excavations at the rear of the Newcomen engine consist of 3 trenches selected based on previous geophysics work by Historic England and only undertaken with their approval as the engine is a scheduled monument.
+The archaeological excavations at the rear of the Newcomen engine consist of 3 trenches selected based on previous geophysics work by Historic England and only undertaken with their approval as the engine is a scheduled monument.

 They were set out to investigate what remains of the boiler house which would have raised the steam to pass into the cylinder of the Newcomen engine.
 Although modified over the years since it was first constructed (1795), the powerhouse for the newcomen engine is a slightly forgotten but critical part of the whole system, so understanding more about what remains, and how it operated is a challenge, and a great opportunity to get the local community involved in archaeology, heritage-inspired activities, and basically ask questions, get creative and learn!

-Some of the Friends had visited the Newcomen boiler house site on Tuesday at the begining of the dig when they were very kindly met by Megan Clement, Heritage Specialist from the Great Place Wentworth and Elsecar Project who explained some of the learning and creative activities they had already hosted, including getting local schools involved – primary and secondary, from Barnsley and Rotherham Metropolitan Borough Council areas – Elsecar Holy Trinity, Saint Pius school from Wath, Kirk Balk in Hoyland amongst other groups in a busy fortnight of activities.
+Some of the Friends had visited the Newcomen boiler house site on Tuesday at the beginning of the dig when they were very kindly met by Megan Clement, Heritage Specialist from the Great Place Wentworth and Elsecar Project who explained some of the learning and creative activities they had already hosted, including getting local schools involved – primary and secondary, from Barnsley and Rotherham Metropolitan Borough Council areas – Elsecar Holy Trinity, Saint Pius school from Wath, Kirk Balk in Hoyland amongst other groups in a busy fortnight of activities.

 The location of the boiler house excavation at the rear of the Newcomen engine in Elsecar